stefanches7/OpenBIDSifier/README.md

 ## The Vision

-If successful, Open Data Wrangler will serve as a foundation for harmonizing multi-study datasets from open data, making sure these are immediately usable for machine learning and statistical analysis.
+If successful, Open Data BIDSifier will serve as a foundation for harmonizing multi-study datasets from open data, making sure these are immediately usable for machine learning and statistical analysis.

 ## Rough Work Plan